searKing/preview-vscode/README.md

 * Open|Close Preview to the Side - `ctrl+k v`

 Just press the same key when you want to recover the original view.
-Just Click on a URI (http|https) and use the key as defined to preview images
+If file type is not Markdown, HTML or Jade, Just Click on a URI (http|https) and use the key as defined to preview images.

 ## Note